Troubleshooting the App

 On Windows 7, 8, and 9, Microsoft Defender, known previously as Windows Defender, can give warnings about downloaded software.
 If you right-click on the installer file, then select 'Properties' from the menu, you will get the window below.
 You can select the check box to 'unblock' the installer from running.

-Gatekeeper may be configured to only allow applications from Apple's App Store or to require a second-tier of app review known as notarization.
+Gatekeeper may be configured to only allow applications from Apple's App Store.
 To open an app that you downloaded directly, like Running Reality, right-click on the installer, select "Open" from the pop-up menu, then again select "Open" from the dialog box.
-We are working as quickly as we can to update Running Reality to meet the notarization requirements so Apple can check the app.
+We meet Apple's stringent app notarization requirements which means that Apple has checked and certified the safety of each version of the app.

 If your Mac still won't let you open and run the installer, you may have to change a system setting to allow non-App Store apps.
 See the figure below.
 Running Reality is an "identified developer."